Spatio-temporal model via Locally Adaptive Regression Splines: Outline of the proof of Theorems and

-To conclude the objectives of this phase, define $\Omega$ as the event where the previously mentioned inequality holds.
-For $\varepsilon>0,$ it can be easily inferred that
+To conclude this step, let \(\Omega\) denote the high-probability event where the previously mentioned inequality holds.
+Then, for any \(\varepsilon > 0\), we can write

-Let $A_1$ represent the probability that the supremum over the family $\mathcal{F}$ of the $\langle\cdot,\cdot\rangle_{nm}$ inner products between the spatial noise evaluated at the designs and the $\Delta_f$ evaluated at the designs, exceeds $\eta^2$.
-In contrast, $A_2$ denotes a similar probability but is associated with measurement errors.
-Meanwhile, $A_3$ and $A_4$ capture the probabilities that the $nm$-inner products of the spatial noises and measurement errors, in relation to $\mathcal{A}_{f^*}$, surpass $\eta^2$, respectively.
-Lastly, our attention is centered on the probability of $\mathcal{A}_{f^*}^2$ being greater than $\eta^2$, denoted by $A_5.$ \\ {\bf{Deviation bounds for measurement errors and spatial noise}} \\ In the exhaustive proof found in Appendix \ref{sec-proof-thm2}, each of the terms $A_i$ for $i\in[5]$ are bounded.
-These bounds are effectively determined using traditional techniques well-established in the existing literature.
-We highlight that for analysis of terms $A_1$ and $A_2$, the integral assertion that $\Delta_f$ resides within the intersection balls as stated in the definition of $\mathcal{F}$, see Equation (\ref{family}), is key for the derivation of the associated bounds. \\
+Here, \(A_1\) is the probability that the supremum over the class \(\mathcal{F}\) of the empirical inner product between the spatial noise and \(\Delta_f\) exceeds \(\eta^2\).
+The term \(A_2\) represents the analogous probability involving measurement errors.

+\textbf{Deviation bounds for measurement errors and spatial noise.} In the full argument presented in Appendix~\ref{sec-proof-thm2}, each of the terms $A_1$ and $A_2$ is controlled using standard concentration inequalities from empirical process theory.
+In particular, the analysis relies critically on the fact that the deviations \(\Delta_f\) lie within the class \(\mathcal{F}\), defined as the intersection of a total variation ball and a uniform bound in Equation~\eqref{family}.
+This structural constraint is key to deriving uniform bounds over the function class.

-{\bf{Theorem \ref{Penalized}}}: The proof of Theorem \ref{Penalized} adheres to a similar trajectory, with the incorporation of an additional step into the first phase of Theorem \ref{thm:main tv}.
-This relies on the fact that the constraint based on $V_n$ is no longer available for Theorem \ref{Penalized}.
+{\bf{Theorem \ref{Penalized}}}: The proof of Theorem \ref{Penalized} follows a similar path, with the incorporation of an additional step into the first phase of Theorem \ref{thm:main tv}.
+This relies on the fact that the constraint-based on $V_n$ is no longer available for Theorem \ref{Penalized}.
 We point out the main difference in Appendix \ref{OutLineThm2}.